lsegal/yard/docs/Overview.md

 This separation is a major goal of the project, and means that YARD is not *just* a tool to generate HTML output.
 The expectation is that any subset of YARD's major components may be used, extended or modified independently.
-YARD may be used just as a data gathering tool (to parse and audit code), just as as a data source (a webserver containing raw unformatted data about code), or just as a conventional HTML documentation generation tool (like RDoc).
+YARD may be used just as a data gathering tool (to parse and audit code), just as a data source (a webserver containing raw unformatted data about code), or just as a conventional HTML documentation generation tool (like RDoc).